 A more traditional beach just south of the windmill, Mon Repos Beach Bar offers chairs and umbrellas for rent in the summertime.
 That said, it was closed during our visit – and looks as if it may not be reopening.

-#8 Light a Candle at a Greek Orthodox Church
+#8 Step Inside a Greek Orthodox Church

 Holy Church of St Spyridon